I'm Natalie -

 I know what it feels like to be performing well while privately questioning whether you're still heading in the right direction.
 I know how long someone can keep that feeling compartmentalised before it starts leaking into the other areas of their life.

-Since then, I've worked with a coach consistently.
-I still do - once a month.
-It keeps me clear, grounded and honest about my own blind spots as I continue to evolve.
-I've also completed two additional certifications because the work of understanding people well never stops.
+I've worked with a coach consistently.
+I still do, once a month.
+It keeps me clear, grounded, and honest about my own blind spots as I continue to evolve.
+I've also completed two additional certifications, because the work of understanding people well never stops.

 At the start of 2025, I left Google to build Neverdrift full-time.